jonelmawirat/netmigo/readme.md

     "github.com/jonelmawirat/netmigo/netmigo"
 )

 textHandler := slog.NewTextHandler(os.Stdout, &slog.HandlerOptions{
     Level: slog.LevelInfo,
 })
 myCustomLogger := slog.New(textHandler)

 device, err := netmigo.NewDevice(myCustomLogger, netmigo.LINUX)
 ```

-Or you can replace slog with your own logger by wrapping your logger to satisfy the slog interface, or by bridging them (e.g., bridging Zap to slog, etc.).
+Or you can replace slog with your own logger by wrapping your logger to satisfy the slog interface or bridging them (e.g., bridging Zap to slog, etc.).

 ---